PelionIoT/mbl-tools/mbl-release-manager/README.md

 * The script should always run on a Linux host machine.
 * Python3 is installed (script was tested on Python 3.5.2).
 * The user has write access to Mbed Linux OS product and supporting product repositories on GitHub.
 For more details on what are they, see: https://confluence.arm.com/display/mbedlinux/Repositories.
-* We use venv.
+* We use Python3 virtual environment (venv).
 Else, user needs to install in_place and gitpython packages.

 Here we will demonstrate how to run script using virtualenv (venv).
 prerequisites: